Looking for cheap cycling shoes? Welcome to our guide to the best SPD and road cycling shoes for under £70.

-They have a three-strap closure, with a very broad strap across the top to spread the tension over your foot, and Amazon reviewers say the sole is plenty stiff.
-For just £35, they do the job.
+These budget road shoes from Muddyfox are available in a white and black colour scheme and have a three-strap closure, with a very broad strap across the top to spread the tension over your foot, and Amazon reviewers say the sole is plenty stiff.
+For just £38, they do the job.

 With a fibreglass-reinforced nylon sole and classic trio of Velcro straps, these road shoes from Decathlon look to be very good value.
 They'll take either three-bolt cleats or two-bolt SPD cleats.

 The aim of road.cc buyer's guides is to give you the most, authoritative, objective and up-to-date buying advice.
 We continuously update and republish our guides, checking prices, availability and looking for the best deals.

 Our guides include links to websites where you can buy the featured products.
 Like most sites we make a small amount of money if you buy something after clicking on one of those links.
 We want you to be happy with what you buy, so we only include a product in a if we think it's one of the best of its kind.

 As far as possible that means recommending equipment that we have actually reviewed, but we also include products that are popular, highly-regarded benchmarks in their categories.

 Acknowledged by the Telegraph as a leading cycling journalist, John Stevenson has been writing about bikes and cycling for over 30 years since discovering that people were mug enough to pay him for it rather than expecting him to do an honest day's work.